Yoga for the Voice - a 1000-word introduction!

 Some of the benefits we discovered:

-- You discover how to create the very best tone your voice is capable of making - when you can keep as many muscles as possible out of the way of creating a pure tone in the head, you have the basis of beautiful, unencumbered musical sound
+- You discover how to create the very best tone your voice is capable of making - when you can keep as many muscles as possible out of the way of creating a pure tone, you have the basis of beautiful, unencumbered musical sound.
+The Italians call it bel canto - fine singing.

 - You feel the difference in your own body - singing feels healthy, beautiful and under your control.
 If it feels right, it actually is right.
 The reverse is true as well - if it feels wrong, then there is some work to be done, usually in releasing some tension and muscular effort that is getting in the way of the tone.

 If you are interested in exploring "Yoga For the Voice" further, my voice lessons are available privately at my music studio in Austin, Texas.
-In addition, I offer lessons over the phone and over the Internet as well (using Skype, FaceTime, etc.), making myself available to you wherever you are in the world.
+In addition, I offer lessons over the Internet as well (using Zoom, Skype, FaceTime, etc.), making myself available to you wherever you are in the world.

-gfire is a professional singer-songwriter, DJ, voice and piano teacher and Kundalini yoga instructor based in Austin, Texas.
+gfire is a professional singer-songwriter, folk-tronica music producer, and voice/piano/folk guitar/songwriting teacher based in Austin, Texas.
 She has taught literally hundreds of students how to use their voices more effectively.
-For more information, please visit http://gfiremusic.com.
+For more information, please visit https://gfiremusic.com.